-41. Forfeiture order
+39. Forfeiture order

-- (1) At the conclusion of the proceedings under section 40, the court shall make an order determining whether or not the person against whom the application is made committed a specified offence. - (2) Where the court determines that the person against whom an application is brought, committed a specified offence, the order shall specify- - (a) the property to which the order applies; - (b) any mortgage or charge secured by or over the property; - (c) the property placed at the disposal of the Official Receiver under section 38(1); - (d) the property excluded from forfeiture under section 39; - (e) the property forfeited to the State; and - (f) the extent to which any property forfeited to the State is liable for arrears of revenue due to a local government. - (3) A notice shall be published in a newspaper of wide circulation in Uganda and in the Gazette, stating the particulars of the property placed at the disposal of the Official Receiver and the property forfeited to the State under subsection (2). - (4) An order made under subsection (1) so far as it relates to immovable property forfeited to State shall be treated for all purposes as if it were a transfer or other document effecting the transfer of immovable property and the Registrar of Titles, shall take due notice of the order and make the necessary annotations on the land register.
+- (1) At the conclusion of the proceedings under section 38, the court shall make an order determining whether or not the person against whom the application is made, committed a specified offence. - (2) Where the court determines that the person against whom an application is brought, committed a specified offence, the order shall specify- - (a) the property to which the order applies; - (b) any mortgage or charge secured by or over the property; - (c) the property placed at the disposal of the Official Receiver under section 36 (1); - (d) the property excluded from forfeiture under section 37; - (e) the property forfeited to the State; and - (f) the extent to which any property forfeited to the State is liable for arrears of revenue due to a local government. - (3) A notice shall be published in a newspaper of wide circulation in Uganda and in the Gazette, stating the particulars of the property placed at the disposal of the Official Receiver and the property forfeited to the State under subsection (2). - (4) An order made under subsection (1) so far as it relates to immovable property forfeited to the State shall be treated for all purposes as if it were a transfer or other document effecting the transfer of immovable property and the Commissioner of Lands or Registrar of Titles, as the case may be, shall take due notice of the order and make the necessary annotations on the land register.

-42. Effect of forfeiture order
+40. Effect of forfeiture order

-- (1) Where an order is made under section 41- - (a) no mortgage or charge in favour of any person or authority, other than the Government or a local government, except a mortgage or charge mentioned in the order as secured by any or all of the property in respect of which the order is made, shall be enforceable by any court or other authority in respect of the property stated in the order, and - (b) the property stated in the order as forfeited to the State, shall vest in the Government absolutely, subject only to a mortgage, charge, or arrears of revenue due to a local government, to which as expressly stated in the order, the property is subject.

-- (2) An order made under section 41(1) in respect of immovable property shall be treated for all purposes as if it were a transfer or other document effecting the transfer of immovable property and, on the production of a certified copy of the order, the Registrar of Titles shall make the necessary annotations on the land register. - (3) A person who is in possession of any property forfeited to the State under section 41(1) shall, on the production of a certified copy of the order, immediately hand over possession of the property to an officer specified by a general or special order, by the Minister responsible for finance. - (4) Without prejudice to subsection (3), an order made under section 41(1) may be executed as if it is an order for the delivery of possession of movable or immovable property, as the case may be.
+- (1) Where an order is made under section 39- - (a) no mortgage or charge in favour of any person or authority, other than the Government or a local government, except a mortgage or charge mentioned in the order as secured by any or all of the property in respect of which the order is made, shall be enforceable by any court or other authority in respect of the property stated in the order; and - (b) the property stated in the order as forfeited to the State, shall vest in the Government, subject only to a mortgage, charge, or arrears of revenue due to a local government, to which as expressly stated in the order, the property is subject. - (2) An order made under section 39 (1) in respect of immovable property shall be treated for all purposes as if it were a transfer or other document effecting the transfer of immovable property and, on the production of a certified copy of the order, the Registrar of Titles or the Commissioner of Lands, as the case may be, shall make the necessary annotations on the land register. - (3) A person who is in possession of any property forfeited to the State under section 39 (1) shall, on the production of a certified copy of the order, immediately hand over possession of the property to an officer specified by a general or special order, by the Minister responsible for finance. - (4) Without prejudice to subsection (3), an order made under section 39 (1) may be executed as if it is an order for the delivery of possession of movable or immovable property, as the case may be.

-43. Penalty for contravention of forfeiture order
+41. Penalty for contravention of forfeiture order

-Any person who contravenes $\underline{\text{section } 42}(3)$ commits an offence and on conviction, is liable to a fine which is not less than the value of the property, which he or she refused or failed to hand over and to imprisonment not exceeding two years.
+Any person who contravenes section 40 (3) commits an offence and is liable, on conviction, to a fine not less than the value of the property, which he or she refused or failed to hand over and to imprisonment not exceeding two years.

-44. Restoration of forfeited property
+42. Restoration of forfeited property